Water quality information

 Since April 2013, the Secretary of State for Health became responsible for existing fluoridation schemes.
 At the same time, local authorities became responsible for proposing and undertaking consultation on new schemes or changes to existing schemes.
 The cost of fluoridation is covered by the health authorities and isn’t included in our water charges.

-Severn Trent Water and all water providers in the UK have a legal requirement to disinfect drinking water supplies and ensure the water is free of any microorganisms or other contaminants that may cause ill health.
+We and all clean water providers in the UK have a legal requirement to disinfect drinking water supplies.
+This is to make sure that the water is clean and free of any bugs or other contaminants that could make you unwell.

 Most of our water comes from surface sources, such as rivers, upland and lowland reservoirs.
-As rain falls and washes overland into rivers and reservoirs, it picks up various materials which can contain large numbers of harmful microorganisms, which must be removed by treatment and disinfection
+As rain falls and washes overland into rivers and reservoirs, it picks up various materials which can contain large numbers of harmful microorganisms, which need to be removed by treatment and disinfection.

 Why is chlorine added to water?

 For over 100 years, chlorine has been added to water supplies around the world to make sure it’s safe to drink.
 Most of our water comes from sources such as rivers and reservoirs.
-As rain falls and washes overland it picks up materials that can contain large numbers of harmful microorganisms that must be removed by treatment and disinfection.
+Chlorine is added to ensure that the quality of your drinking water is kept the same all the way from the treatment plant to your home.

 How much is used?

-Chlorine is first added at the treatment works, then topped up as necessary as it travels through the underground mains to your home.
-It goes without saying that chlorine levels are kept to the minimum necessary to ensure continuous protection and are constantly monitored by Severn Trent.
+Chlorine is first added at the treatment works, then topped up as needed as it travels through the underground mains to your home.
+It goes without saying that chlorine levels are kept to the minimum necessary to ensure continuous protection and are constantly monitored by us.
 Typical levels are between 0.1-0.5 mg/l.
 To help put this into perspective, a swimming pool commonly uses 5 mg/l.

 The taste factor

-If you have a sensitive palate, you may occasionally detect the slightest trace of chlorine in your water.
-This is because chlorine levels are monitored all year round with additional low levels added to make sure your water remains safe to drink.
+If you've got a sensitive palate, you may sometimes be able to taste or smell the small amount of chlorine in your water.
+This can be more noticable when there's high demand (for example, when everyone is having their morning shower) as the water will be getting from the treatment plant to your home quicker.
+Chlorine levels are monitored all year round to make sure your water remains safe to drink.
 A good tip for reducing the taste is to keep a jug of fresh tap water in the fridge for a few hours, as this will allow the chlorine to dissipate.

 Why is aluminium in my water?

-Aluminium is one of the most common elements in the earth’s crust and is naturally present in drinking water and foodstuffs.
-As part of the clarification process to purify water, aluminium salts are used at some water treatment plants.
+Aluminium is one of the most common elements in the earth’s crust and is naturally present in drinking water and food.
+As part of the cleaning process, aluminium salts are sometimes used at water treatment plants.
 This process is essential in removing particles and harmful bacteria from the water.
-The aluminium is removed at the waterworks to below UK standards before it enters the water mains that supply your home.
+This aluminium is removed at the waterworks to below UK standards before it enters the water mains that supply your home.
 Typical levels in water contribute to only 3% of our daily intake.